simonmichael/hledger/hledger/hledger.m4.md

 but we now just call it "cost", with the understanding that the transaction could be a purchase or a sale.)

 Costs are usually written explicitly with `@` or `@@`, but can also be inferred automatically for simple multi-commodity transactions.
+Note, if costs are inferred, the order of postings is significant;
+the first posting will have a cost attached, in the commodity of the second.

 As an example, here are several ways to record purchases of a foreign currency in hledger, using the cost notation either explicitly or
 implicitly: